twedds95/ESP_hole/README.md

     Matched entries : 573,310
     Unique domains  : 422,005

-    False Positives %: 1.8289727911195435e-05
+    False Positives %: 0.0038
-    False Positives Estimate: 7.717826225054605
+    On a random set of 422,005 domains, ~16.0 domains would get blocked that should not be.
     Bloom built: 421976 domains
     Size: 1525.9 KB

 This downloads the hosts file and saves it in different files in the **data_doms** directory.
 The script then calls **utils/generate_bloom.py** and generates **bloom.bin** in the **data** directory.
-Depending on the number of domains you are aiming to block, you should modify the *BITS* and *HASHES* values in the **utils/generate_bloom.py** file to minimize the number of false positives your DNS server will block, while also trying to minimize processing time.
+Depending on the number of domains you are aiming to block, you should modify the *BITS* and *HASHES* arguments in the **utils/generate_bloom.py** file to minimize the number of false positives your DNS server will block, while also trying to minimize processing time (the script will also update the CONSTANT values in the ESP code to match teh hashing functions).
 The way a bloom filter works is it allows for false positives but no false negatives.
 Therefore, all domains that are included in your lists will always be blocked, but there is also a chance that some not included domains can also get blocked.

 You can run a quick estimate before processing your lists to help you tweak the *BITS* and *HASHES* and make sure the percentage of false positives is acceptable for you by running **utils/estimate_false_positive.py**.

-    $ python utils/estimate_false_positive.py
+    $ python utils/estimate_false_positive.py -m 10000000 --hashes 6 -n 300000

 Script Output:

-    Estimated Num Domains: 400000.0
+    Estimated Num Domains: 300,000
-    BITS: 12500000.0
+    BITS: 10,000,000
-    HASH: 7.0
+    HASH: 6
-    False Positives %: 0.0013109989808194958
+    False Positives %: 0.0020
-    False Positives Estimate: 5.243995923277983
+    On a random set of 300,000 domains, ~6.0 domains would get blocked that should not be.

 You can also make modifications to the generated **hosts_d** files in the **data_doms** directory and run **utils/generate_bloom.py** directly if there are domains that you really want blocked that were not included by the filters.